Iams Naturals Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

 With four notable exceptions…

-Judging by its ingredients alone, Iams Healthy Naturals appears to be an average dry dog food.
+Judging by its ingredients alone, Iams Naturals Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Iams Healthy Naturals is a plant-based dry dog food using a fair amount of various named meat meals as its main sources of animal protein, thus earning the brand 3 stars.
+Iams Naturals is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 3 stars.

 A Final Word